Batugade

-The new East Timor customs, immigration and quarantine checkpoint at Batugade.
+The new Timor-Leste customs, immigration and quarantine checkpoint at Batugade.

-Batugade is a suco (village) located in Balibó Subdistrict, Bobonaro Municipality of East Timor.
+Batugade is a suco (village) located in Balibó Subdistrict, Bobonaro Municipality of Timor-Leste.
 The administrative seat of the suco is the village of Batugade.

 Batugade is located on the main road between Dili and Kupang, the capital of Nusa Tenggara Timur Province of Indonesia in the western part of Timor island.
 A major immigration post for the border crossing into Indonesia, called the Batugade Integrated Border Post, is located about 3km from the village of Batugade.

 Border Crossing

-The Batugade Integrated Border Post is located near the East Timor-Indonesia border, about 3km from the village.
+The Batugade Integrated Border Post is located near the Timor-Leste-Indonesia border, about 3km from the village.
 This is the main border crossing into Indonesia with complete customs, immigration and quarantine (CIQ) facilities.
 The border crossing checkpoint on the Indonesian side is called Mota'ain.

-The new CIQ complex was opened on 4 February 2012 by then East Timor Prime Minister Xanana Gusmão.
-The border crossing facilities includes a dock for boats to ensure maritime control and curb illegal trade between Indonesia and East Timor.
-The complex replaced the old checkpoint which consisted of several small buildings which were set up to handle border crossing procedures when East Timor separated from Indonesia.
+The new CIQ complex was opened on 4 February 2012 by then Timor-Leste Prime Minister Xanana Gusmão.
+The border crossing facilities includes a dock for boats to ensure maritime control and curb illegal trade between Indonesia and Timor-Leste.
+The complex replaced the old checkpoint which consisted of several small buildings which were set up to handle border crossing procedures when Timor-Leste separated from Indonesia.
 The Batugade Customs checkpoint collects the second highest amount of revenue after Customs at Dili Port.